d4rken/audiobug/privacy_policy_for_gplay.md

 Privacy policy for the app "Audio Bug"

-This app does not collect or share any data user data.
+This app does not collect or share any user data.

 The permission RECORD_AUDIO is required because the app's purpose is to record audio.